Continuous homotopy fixed points for Lubin-Tate spectra: Introduction

-Let us give a quick outline of the strategy and provide precise statements of the main results of this paper.
-We will study continuous actions on profinite spectra of an arbitrary profinite group $G$ in general.
-A profinite $G$-space is a simplicial object in the category of profinite sets with the limit topology and a continuous $G$-action.
-These profinite $G$-spaces form a category $\hShg$ with level-wise continuous $G$-equivariant maps as morphisms.
-A continuous profinite $G$-spectrum $F$ is then a sequence of profinite $G$-spaces $F_n$ with maps $S^1_G\wedge F_n \to F_{n+1}$ for all $n$, where $S^1_G$ is a cofibrant replacement of the simplicial finite set $S^1$ with a continuous free $G$-action.\\ {\bf Aside.} There is a completion functor from pro-$G$-spectra of \cite{fausk} to the category of profinite $G$-spectra, but this is not an equivalence even if one starts with the pro-category of what one would usually call finite spectra with a $G$-action.
-So in some sense the notion of {\em profinite spectra} might be misleading at first glance as it is not a pro-object of finite spectra in the usual sense. $\Box$ \\ In the next section we will discuss the profinite completion functor from spaces to profinite spaces wich will play a crucial role for the main argument and explain the connection to the work of Artin-Mazur, Morel and Sullivan.
-Then we show that the category $\hSpg$ of continuous profinite $G$-spectra is equipped with a natural stable model structure.
-The fibrant replacement functor $R$ of profinite spectra will allow us to give a natural definition for {\em continuous} homotopy fixed point spectra.
-In fact, the continuous homotopy fixed point spectrum $F^{hG}$ of a profinite $G$-spectrum $F$ is defined as the $G$-fixed points of the continuous function spectrum $\hom(EG_+,RF)$ of level-wise continuous maps in $\hSpg$.
-The homotopy fixed point spectral sequence is then obtained from the usual bar construction for $EG$.
-The striking advantage of studying profinite actions in the category of profinite spectra is that $G$ and its classifying space $EG$ yield natural objects in $\hShg$.
-(But one should note that although $EG$ and $F$ are profinite, the function spectrum $\homg(EG_+,F)$ does not in general inherit a profinite structure, since roughly speaking, the limit of $EG$ is turned into a colimit.
-Hence the homotopy groups of $F^{hG}$ are not profinite anymore in general.)\\ In order to be able to apply these techniques to the action of $G_n$ on the Lubin-Tate spectrum $E_n$, we have to prove that we may consider $E_n$ as a continuous profinite $G_n$-spectrum.
-The starting observation is that $E_n$ has a decomposition as a limit of spectra $\lim_I E_n\wedge M_I$, where the $M_I$ denote generalized Moore spectra corresponding to an inverse system of ideals $I$ in $BP_*$, cf.\,\cite{homasa}.
+In order to be able to apply these techniques to the action of $G_n$ on the Lubin-Tate spectrum $E_n$, we have to prove that we may consider $E_n$ as a continuous profinite $G_n$-spectrum.
+The starting observation is that $E_n$ has a decomposition as a homotopy limit of spectra $\holim_I E_n\wedge M_I$, where the $M_I$ denote generalized Moore spectra corresponding to an inverse system of ideals $I$ in $BP_*$, cf.\,\cite{homasa}.
 These spectra have the important property that, for each such ideal $I$ and for every $t$, the homotopy groups $\pi_t(E_n\wedge M_I)$ are finite (being trivial if $t$ is odd).
-Since the profinite completion of spectra with finite homotopy groups preserves these homotopy groups, profinite completion yields a functorial model of each $E_n\wedge M_I$ which is built out of profinite spaces.
-Since $G_n$ is a finitely generated pro-$p$-group, every subgroup of finite index in $G_n$ is open.
-This implies that $G_n$ acts continuously on every finite discrete set and hence on every profinite set.
-Thus our functorial model for $E_n\wedge M_I$ is built of profinite $G_n$-spaces in the above sense.
-This provides a $G_n$-equivariant model for $E_n$ which is a continuous profinite $G_n$-spectrum being defined as the limit of continuous profinite $G_n$-spectra.
-This is the outline of the proof of the following statement that will be rigorously proven in the last section. \begin{theorem} $E_n$ has a canonical model in the category of continuous profinite $G_n$-spectra, i.e. there is a $G_n$-equivariant map of spectra $f:E_n \to E'_n$ such that $E_n'$ is a continuous profinite $G_n$-spectrum and $f$ is a stable equivalence. \end{theorem} This allows us to apply the techniques described above to $E_n$ which yields the following theorem whose proof will be given in the last section. \begin{theorem} Let $G$ be any closed subgroup of $G_n$.\\ {\rm (i)} There is a continuous homotopy fixed point spectrum $E_n^{hG}$ of $E_n$ which is natural in $G$ and equivalent to the fixed point spectrum $E_n^{dhG}$ of \cite{devinatzhopkins}.
-In particular, we obtain an equivalence $E_n^{hG_n}\simeq E_n^{dhG_n} \simeq L_{K(n)}S^0$.\\ {\rm (ii)} For any spectrum $Z$, there is a natural strongly convergent continuous homotopy fixed point spectral sequence starting from continuous cohomology
+For any spectrum with finite homotopy groups, we will construct a concrete stably equivalent model as a profinite spectrum.
+This will provide a model of $E_n\wedge M_I$ in the category of profinite $G_n$-spectra.
+Taking the homotopy limit over all $I$ will yield a model of $E_n$ as a profinite $G_n$-spectrum.
+The following results will be proven in the last section. \begin{theorem} $E_n$ has a canonical model in the category of continuous profinite $G_n$-spectra, i.e. there is a $G_n$-equivariant map of spectra $\psi:E_n \to E'_n$ such that $E_n'$ is a profinite $G_n$-spectrum and $\psi$ is a stable equivalence of underlying spectra. \end{theorem} This allows us to apply the techniques described above to $E_n$ and to prove the following theorem where $K(n)_*$ denotes the $n$th Morava $K$-theory and $L_{K(n)}$ the $K(n)_*$-localization functor of spectra. \begin{theorem} Let $G$ be a closed subgroup of $G_n$.\\ {\rm (i)} There is a $K(n)_*$-local continuous homotopy fixed point spectrum $E_n^{hG}$ of $E_n$ which is natural in $G$ and equivalent to the fixed point spectrum $E_n^{dhG}$ of \cite{devinatzhopkins}.
+In particular, we obtain an equivalence $E_n^{hG_n}\simeq E_n^{dhG_n} \simeq L_{K(n)}S^0$.\\ {\rm (ii)} There is a natural strongly convergent continuous homotopy fixed point spectral sequence starting from continuous cohomology